Summary Description of the Business Litigation Session

 Categories of cases heard in the BLS include shareholder derivative claims, business torts, intellectual property and insurance coverage disputes, and claims arising from the sale of assets, corporate mergers, and restrictive covenants in employment agreements.
 The BLS also hears matters brought by the Attorney General on behalf of classes of consumers as well as actions brought by private parties alleging unfair and deceptive business practices.

 The judges, all seasoned veterans of the Superior Court, are permanently assigned to the two sessions, and work together in teams of two, each judge sitting in the session for six months at a time.
 Judge Janet Sanders is the Administrative Justice of the BLS and is teamed with Judge Christine Roach in BLS2.
-Judge Thomas Billings and Judge Mitchell Kaplan share the BLS1 session.
+Judge Mitchell Kaplan and Judge Edward Leibensperger share the BLS1 session.
 Each judge has the discretion to retain control over a case that needs close oversight and does so even when the judge is not sitting in the session itself.
 As a consequence of this continuity in assignment and management, litigants can be assured of consistency in judicial decision-making.
 BLS judges submit all of their decisions to a publicly accessible database so as to foster the development of a well-defined body of business law at the trial court level.

 The BLS also has the advantage of a smaller caseload coupled with a dedicated court clerk for each session and a staff attorney.
 This allows for scheduling of motions on short notice, judicial responsiveness to discovery disputes, and timely, well-reasoned rulings on substantive matters.